Floating Point

 Representing Values

-Another example that's work remembering…
+Another example that's worth remembering…

 The all-0-bits value in any IEEE floating point will have exp all-0s, so it's a denormalized value.
 Also, \(s=0\) so it's positive.